Becker Muscular Dystrophy (BMD) in Children

 BMD is a condition that gets worse

 more difficult as a child grows.
-In time your child will need a wheelchair in his or her
+In time, some will eventually need a wheelchair.

-late teen years or early 20s.
-This is because the leg muscles become too weak to work.
+is because the leg muscles become too weak to work.
+Often, those with BMD can continue

 Your child will also need a heart

 imaging test every 1 to 2 years.
-This may be a heart echocardiogram or a magnetic
+This may be a heart echocardiogram or MRI.
+These

 When to Call a Healthcare Provider